XingxingHuang/DeepLearningTechniques_2D/README.md

 ## Models

+Review artical [1803.01164](https://arxiv.org/abs/1803.01164), `The History Began from AlexNet: A Comprehensive Survey on Deep Learning Approaches`.
+It tried to cover histories about CNN structures.
+Good to have a quick go through.

 **LeNet-5** First network by [LeCun](http://yann.lecun.com/exdb/lenet/).
 LeNet-5 is a very simple network.
 It only has 7 layers, among which there are 3 convolutional layers (C1, C3 and C5), 2 sub-sampling (pooling) layers (S2 and S4), and 1 fully connected layer (F6), that are followed by the output layer.

 **AlexNet** [papers.nips.cc](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) Similar to LeNet but famous and provide a template for future CNN.
 1) Used ImageSet; 2) Used GPU; 2) Lots of ideas (ReLU, Nomalization LRN (local response normalization), data argumentation, dropout, use max-pooling intead of average pooling). `LRN is found useless later as compared to BN and dropped afterward.`